kripashetty/azure-search-openai-rag-chat-app/README.md

+This is an attempt to learn about RAG and using this sample app customize the application code to use another datasource and see how this works.

+The will also be to familiarize with concepts in the domain of geNAI that this projects touches upon.

 ---

 name: ChatGPT + Enterprise data
 description: Chat with your data using OpenAI and AI Search.
 languages:

 - python
 - typescript
 - bicep
 - azdeveloper
   products:
 - azure-openai
 - azure-cognitive-search
 - azure-app-service
 - azure
   page_type: sample
   urlFragment: azure-search-openai-demo

 ---

 # ChatGPT + Enterprise data with Azure OpenAI and AI Search